acdh-oeaw/Teaching_CBS4DH/exercise/git/hands-on_1.md

-# Hands-on instructions
+# Git

+First of all, we would like to ask you to share with us your GitHub username: https://forms.office.com/e/KRRaWK6eq0

+This will be useful later, during the second part of today's session.

 ## 1. Introducing GitHub

-* In this hands-on, we will focus on [GitHub](https://github.com), an online service that is based on Git and that allows you to store your repositories on a remote server, so that other people can see them and collaborate by editing them.
+* In this hands-on, we will focus on [GitHub](https://github.com), an online service that is based on Git and that allows you to store your repositories/repos on a remote server.
+Two main features of GitHub are important here:
+  * First, GitHub allows you to share your repos, so that other people can see them (open source)
+  * Secondly, GitHub keeps track of changes made to your repos (called **commits**), including who made the change and why (if a meaningful message was included with the commit).
+This makes collaborating on the same repository much easier.
-* But many of the things we will say here also apply to other online services based on Git, such as [GitLab](https://gitlab.com).
+* Many of the things we will say here also apply to other online services based on Git, such as [GitLab](https://gitlab.com).
 * Some interesting repositories or accounts on GitHub/GitLab:
   * **Linux** kernel: https://github.com/torvalds/linux
   * **VLC** media player: https://github.com/videolan/vlc